How Can I Tell if My Olive Oil is (or isn't) Extra

 make their special olive oil, producers will generally pick the olives by hand so as not to bruise the skin

 or pulp.
-The olives are then crushed and pressed within 24 hours of being picked.
-Any longer, and the olives—as with any fruit—will
+The olives are then crushed and pressed within 24 hours.
+Any longer, and the olives—as

-cold water, and then pressed at room temperature—the fabled "first cold pressing".
+water, and then pressed at room temperature—the fabled "first cold pressing".
 Using heat or chemicals

 will produce more oil, but at the expense of the oil's flavor and nutrients.

 Extra virgin olive oil is not filtered.
 Filtering extends the shelf life by removing the bits

 of fruit that remain in the oil.
 But filtering also diminishes the flavor of the oil.